The-Sycorax/DenaroWalletClient/README.md

 # Denaro Wallet Client

 ## Introduction
-**This repo contains the source code for the Denaro Wallet Client, developed for the Denaro cryptocurrency.It has been designed with a strong emphasis on security, providing users with a secure and efficient way to manage their digital assets.**
+**This repo contains the source code for the Denaro Wallet Client, developed for the Denaro cryptocurrency.
+It has been designed with a strong emphasis on security, providing users with a secure and efficient way to manage their digital assets.**

 **The wallet client provides essential functionalities such as wallet creation, address generation, transaction processing, balance checking, and wallet imports.
 Advanced functionalities are also provided, including encryption and decryption capabilities, two-factor authentication (2FA), wallet entry filtering, support for deterministic wallets, and several security mechanisms to protect wallet data.**